Autodesk/sydevs/getting_started/part07.md

 Download and open the SyDEVS Building7m Tutorial ([PPTX](https://autodesk.github.io/sydevs/doc/downloads/SyDEVS_Building7m_Tutorial.pptx), [PDF](https://autodesk.github.io/sydevs/doc/downloads/SyDEVS_Building7m_Tutorial.pdf)).

-This resource first describes the `building7m` example that you incoporated into your project in [Part 6](part06.html):
+This resource first describes the `building7m` example that you incorporated into your project in [Part 6](part06.html):

 1. The `weather_node` produces a sequence of outdoor temperatures that rise and fall in a sinewave pattern.
 2. The `thermodynamics_node` computes the temperature at each 20cm x 20cm grid cell over time, accounting for the thermal resistance of building walls.